Jpoliachik/justinpoliachik/_posts/2021-03-flytrappsstory.md

 date: "2021-03-03T17:30:00-04:00"
 ---

-# The Flytrapps Story - Lessons Learned from a Failed Startup

 Between 2017 and 2019 I worked with a close group of friends on a software startup named Flytrapps.
 We built multiple products (4 different apps in total) and received glowing user feedback, but were never able to find our way to revenue.

 As all software startups do, we experimented and pivoted to find product-market fit.
 But what we also learned is: it's definitely possible to pivot too much.